1) Read the Placement FAQs

-N.B: If you are on a Tier 4 study visa, remember to check whether a work placement will affect your visa - for guidance, contact the Student Immigration Team (Advice) via email: email@example.com or by telephone: 01707 284800.
+N.B: If you are on a Student/Tier 4 visa, remember to check whether a work placement will affect your visa - for guidance, contact the Student Immigration Team (Advice) via email: email@example.com or by telephone: 01707 284800.
 This includes checking any restricted work placements.

-International students (non-EU) can work full-time hours if they are undertaking a UH approved placement year as part of their studies.
-Outside of this, you can usually only work up to twenty hours per week – check your BRP card for how many hours you can work in term-time.
-You can undertake most types of work/work placement but you must NOT engage in business or self-employment which includes being a shareholder or owning a business.
+International students can work full-time hours if they are undertaking a UH approved placement year as part of their studies.
+Outside of this, International students can usually only work up to twenty hours per week – we advise them to check their BRP card for how many hours they can work in term-time.
+UH International students can undertake most types of work/work placement, but they must NOT engage in business or self-employment which includes being a shareholder or owning a business.
 Self-employment can also include selling your own products or regular Ebay selling.
-You cannot take a placement as a professional sportsperson/sports coach.
+International students cannot take a placement as a professional sportsperson/sports coach.
 Professional sportsperson includes playing or coaching, paid or unpaid, at all levels in any capacity.
 This includes being registered with a national/youth/state/professional/semi-professional team.
-This is not an exhaustive list, so if you are involved with any type of sporting activity or coaching, please seek advice from the International Student Support team.
+This is not an exhaustive list, so if the student is due to be involved with any type of sporting activity or coaching, they need to seek advice from the SIT Advice team.

-You also cannot be employed as an entertainer (including modelling) or doctor in training, and cannot fill a permanent full-time vacancy.
-UH international students are also not eligible to undertake a placement which is permanently and full time remote/home working with the permission of their School, and providing that the placement can be monitored by UH.
+UH international students also cannot be employed as an entertainer (including modelling) or doctor or dentist in training and cannot fill a permanent full-time vacancy.
+UH international students are only able to undertake a placement which is permanently and full time remote/home working with the permission of their School, and providing that the placement can be monitored by UH.

 If you are a University of Hertfordshire student, you will be able to work a maximum of 15 hours per week during term-time, regardless of whether you are a home or international student.